 “You say she believes she deserves it.
 You seem to be crying more than the bereaved.”

 “Come on Lizzy.
 The girl is naïve.
 She thinks she is alright but she isn’t.
 He has destroyed her.
 She has become sexually active and believes in the most stupid things now.
-It all stems from a grown man acting irresponsibly, and introducing a child to a world she is not ready for and now she is at risk of being subsumed into further decadence and destruction.”
+It all stems from a grown man acting irresponsibly, and introducing a child to a world she is not ready for and now she is at risk of being subsumed into a decadent world where only destruction awaits her.”

 Lizzy stood up and went over to where Ndifreke sat and felt his forehead with the back of her palm.